Coffee for Wildlife

 Thank you!

-Since the launch of our Coffee for Wildlife in 2022, we've purchased more than 11,000 kilos of shade-grown beans from our international conservation partners, providing a sustainable income to farmers and protecting habitat from deforestation.
+Since the launch of Coffee for Wildlife in 2022, we've purchased more than 11,000 kgs of shade-grown beans from our international conservation partners, providing a sustainable income to farmers and protecting habitat from deforestation.

 Papua New Guinea